helpscout/hsds-react/docs/contributing/creating.md

 #### Folder Structure

-We try to follow a one-level folder structure for the most part, but sometimes a component is too complex and composed of multiple smaller components, to give structure add folders as needed, for example:
+We try to follow a one-level folder structure for the most part but sometimes a component is too complex and composed of multiple smaller components, to give structure add folders as needed, for example:

 ```
 hsds-react/